backdrop-contrib/spamspan/README.txt

 3. Go to 'administer > configuration > input formats' and enable the filter in the desired input formats.

-4. (optional) Rearrange the filters on the input format's 'rearrange' tab to resolve conflicts with other filters.
+4. Rearrange the filters on the input format's 'rearrange' tab to resolve conflicts with other filters.
+NB: To avoid problems, you should at least make sure that the SpamSpan filter has a higher weighting (greater number) than the line break filter which comes with Drupal, so that the line break filter is executed first.

 5. (optional) Select the configure tab to set available options

 Module Author
 ------------

-Lawrence Akka <lakka@users.sourceforge.net>
+Lawrence Akka : Contact me via http://drupal.org/user/63367

 Note:  The spamspan javascript file is from www.spamspan.com